Managing Ecommerce Backorders – A Practical Guide

 Strengthen vendor relationships and diversify suppliers

 Your suppliers play a crucial role in keeping your products in stock and your customers happy.
-To minimize backorder issues, it’s essential to build strong, collaborative relationships with your key vendors.
+To minimize backorder issues, it’s essential to manage vendor relationships critically.

 Start by proactively sharing your demand forecasts and real-time sales data with your suppliers.
 This enables them to plan their production more effectively and reduces the likelihood of shortages.